dasaderi/python_neurobootcamp/README.md

 The first iteration of this course, NEUS640, will be held on the second week of January 2018, every day from 9-11:30am.
 For more information, please read the course's [syllabus](https://github.com/dasaderi/python_neurobootcamp/blob/master/NEUS640_syllabus_2018.pdf).

+We run this course on the JupyterHub following their [installation guidelines](https://jupyterhub.readthedocs.io/en/latest/).
+You can also find more information about how we set it up [here](https://github.com/dasaderi/python_neurobootcamp/tree/master/server_setup).

 ## Goals of the bootcamp
 The overall objectives of the course are:
 * build a community of neuroscientists who are committed to help each other and learn together how to code;